 Rivers, creeks, streams, brooks, lakes and ponds are all categorized as surface water.
-Turtle Creek is the predominant waterway through the Town, and is the northernmost of the Towns' three named waterways.
-Spring Brook runs through the central portion of the Town, and connects to Turtle Creek in the southwestern edge.
-And in the southeastern portion of the Town runs Dry Creek.
-All of these waterways are tributaries to the Rock River.
-The Town's surface waters are shown in Map 3-2.
+Named waterways in the Town include Dry Creek, in the southwest portion, Spring Brook, in the west, and Little Turtle Creek, which spans the eastern portion of the Town.
+Numerous other unnamed waterways run through Clinton, as shown on Map 3-2.

-Both Turtle Creek and Spring Brook are designated as Exceptional Resource Waters (ERWs) by the State of Wisconsin.
+Little Turtle Creek, in Clinton, is designated as an Exceptional Resource Water (ERW) by the State of Wisconsin.
 This means that the water quality is excellent, and they offer high recreational and aesthetic value, however they may be impacted by point source pollution or have the potential for future discharge from a small sewer community.